CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

 - Remove Dreamweaver-generated links:
     - removes empty links, or those that consist only of spaces, since they can't be easily accessed.
         - Example: the string <span style="color:red">&lt;a href="google.com">&lt;/a>"</span> is removed.
+        - Note that this removes Dreamweaver-generated footnotes, which consist of empty links, so you should only use this check if you have already used the above check to fix the footnotes to follow WET formatting (which do not use empty links, and so are not removed).
     - removes the referential links that Dreamweaver generates (which don't properly function).
         - Example: the string <span style="color:red">&lt;a href="#_Ref123">Reference link 1&lt;/a></span> has its link removed, so it is replaced with  <span style="color:green">Reference link 1</span>.
     - removes the table of contents links that Dreamweaver generates (which don't properly function).